Directed Information Graphs: Graphical Model Identification -- General

-The proof follows from Definition~\ref{def:dir_info_grph}.
-Unlike Algorithm~1, Algorithm~2 uses each of the $\mathcal{O}(m^2)$ elements in $\mathcal{DI}_{DI}$ regardless of the graph structure.
-Line~4 could be executed in parallel for every possible edge.
-The number of causally conditioned directed information tests is the same as Algorithm~2, though the tests themselves are different.
-Note that $\mathcal{DI}_{DI} \subset \mathcal{DI}_{MGM} $.
+Unlike Algorithm~1, Algorithm~2 uses each of the $\mathcal{O}(m^2)$ elements in $\mathcal{DI}_{\mathrm{DI}}$.
+Line~4 could be executed in parallel.
+The number of directed information tests is the same as Algorithm~1, though the tests themselves are different.